rockettheme/docs/Docs/joomla/templates/g4myriad/INDEX.md

 ---
-title: Myriad (Gantry 4)
+title: Myriad (Gantry 4 Edition)
-description: Your Guide to Using the Myriad (Gantry 4) Template for Joomla
+description: Your Guide to Using the Myriad (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!myriad:Myriad

 ---